desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/CONTRIBUTING.md

-# Contributing to Harden AI Labs
+# Contributing to Harden AI Demo Code

-Thank you for your interest in contributing to the Harden AI Labs!
+Thank you for your interest in contributing to the Harden AI Demo Code!

 ## How to Contribute